 The accounts of the Grantee Institution or Organisation shall be audited by the Comptroller and Auditor General of India under Section 14 of the Comptroller and Auditor General of India (Duties, Powers and Conditions of Service) Act, 1971, if the Grants or loans to the institution in a financial year are not less than Rupees twentyfive lakhs and also not less than seventy-five percent of the total expenditure of the Institution.
-The accounts may also be audited by Comptroller and Auditor the General of India if the Grants or loans in a financial year are not less than Rupees one crore.
-Where the accounts are so audited by the Comptroller and Auditor General of India in a financial year, he shall continue to audit the accounts for a further period of two years notwithstanding that the conditions outlined above are not fulfilled.
+The accounts may also be audited by Comptroller and Auditor General of India if the Grants or loans in a financial year are not less than Rupees one crore.
+Where the accounts are so audited by the Comptroller and Auditor General of India in a financial year, he shall continue to audit the accounts for a further period of two years notwithstanding that the

-27 Inserted vide DoE OM No. F.No.
+29 Inserted vide DoE OM No. F.No.
 8(1)/2021-E.IIA dated 03.09.2021.
-The Scientific Ministries/ Departments are Department of Science and Technology, Department of Bio-technology, Department of Scientific and Industrial Research, Department of Atomic Energy, Department of Space, Ministry of Earth Sciences, Defence Research and Development Organisation.
+The Scientific Ministries/ Departments are Department of Science and Technology, Department of Biotechnology, Department of Scientific and Industrial Research, Department of Atomic Energy, Department of Space, Ministry of Earth Sciences, Defence Research and Development Organisation.